| Home: PCU

 Radical prostatectomy versus radiation therapy

-Currently in my practice, for patients in their 40s and early
+in younger patients Currently in my practice, for patients in their 40s and early

 50s, I recommend radical prostatectomy rather than radiation therapy.